-“upgrade” took place for the first time in 2015 at the Donauhallen in Donaueschingen.
+“upgrade” took place for the first time in 2015 (external link, opens in a new window) at the Donauhallen in Donaueschingen.

 A project by the New Music Network of Baden-Württemberg e.V., the Donaueschingen Society of Friends of Music and the Federal Cultural Foundation.

-“upgrade” was a continuation and expansion of the programmes New Music Network and Studio musikFabrik of Cologne, both of which are funded by the Federal Cultural Foundation.
+“upgrade” was a continuation and expansion of the programmes New Music Network (external link, opens in a new window) and Studio musikFabrik of Cologne (external link, opens in a new window), both of which are funded by the Federal Cultural Foundation.